powerpak/pathospot-compare/README-database.md

 ### Do I have to use SQLite?

-You do not; you can use any database that [Sequel](https://sequel.jeremyevans.net/rdoc/files/doc/opening_databases_rdoc.html) can connect to.
-For example, you can use MySQL
+You do not; you can use any database that [Sequel](https://sequel.jeremyevans.net/rdoc/files/doc/opening_databases_rdoc.html) has an adapter for.
+If you like MySQL, for instance, you may create a database, edit it with [phpMyAdmin](https://www.phpmyadmin.net/), and then connect to it with a `PATHOGENDB_URI` of the form `mysql2://user:password@host/db_name`.

 ## Schema